yasirkula/UnityEveryplaySaveToLocal/README.md

 - `EveryplayLocalSave.SaveToAsync( string path )`: asynchronously saves the video to **path**.
 Returns an **IEnumerator** object that you can **yield** in coroutines (see example code below).

 The plugin may alter your **path** string if it contains a *{0}* or if a filename is not provided in the path.
 Therefore, use **EveryplayLocalSave.SavedPath** to access the saved file's path correctly.
 If it is *null*, either the video was not saved correctly or it is still being saved (async call).
-Also, you can not issue more than one save commands at a time and thus, it is recommended to check the value of **EveryplayLocalSave.IsBusy** before attempting to save the video to disk.
+Note that you can not issue more than one save commands at a time; therefore, it is recommended to check the value of **EveryplayLocalSave.IsBusy** before attempting to save the video to disk.

 **NOTE:** in order to ensure that you save the most recent Everyplay recording to your local storage, call these functions after **Everyplay.RecordingStopped** event is called.